Best CD Rates Compared: Every Term From 3 Months to 5 Years

 → Flat vs last month

 CDs lock in today's rate for the full term.
-A 2-year CD opened today at 4.10% will still earn 4.10% even if HYSA rates drop to 3.00% by next year.
-This rate-lock is the primary advantage of CDs in a declining rate environment.
+A 2-year CD opened today at 3.90% will still earn 3.90% even if HYSA rates drop to 3.00% by next year.
+This rate-lock is the primary advantage of CDs when rates may have peaked and could drift lower.

 Recommendation for most savers: Consider a CD ladder with deposits split across 6-month, 1-year, and 2-year terms.
 This balances rate-locking with regular access to some of your money.
 See the CD ladder strategy guide for a step-by-step worked example.